rubyiscoding/Book-Tracking/README.md

 3. Scaffolding views that the editor created for SelectListItems didnt work for me as it was not passing the value of the dropdown list.
 However, I have implemented a workaround for that.
 4. I followed the instructions provided during the class to implement the database and entities.
 I was able to create the migration scripts and successfully update the database with the created migration scripts.
 5. fontawesome icons sometimes doesnt work on my system.
 I am not sure what is causing that.
 Sometimes it gets displayed and sometimes it doesnt.
 It could be because of caches.
+6. I did not get a chance to implement the unit test for the controllers. (ran out of time)

 # Screenshots of Books UI